 To test the reversal capability on real-world facts we use a celebrity task, which contains questions like ``The mother of [celebrity\_name] is \underline{ }'' that are known to be challenging to large scale LLMs.
 It also contains even more challenging reverse questions such as ``The child of [parent\_of\_celebrity] is \underline{ }''.
 We perform two-shot evaluation using our pre-trained models without any finetuning on this dataset.

 The results are shown in \autoref{tab:world_knowledge}.
 We sample multiple times from the models for each question and if any one of them contains the correct answer, then it is counted as success.
 The accuracy is relatively low in general due to the small model size in terms of number of parameters, limited pre-training and lack of any finetuning for both baselines and our method.
 Nevertheless, in the forward direction questions, the reverse training outperforms the data-matched baseline, showing that in the data-bound case, reverse training even helps on standard tasks.
-In the compute-matched case, where the baseline has effectively access to more data, reversal training lags slightly behind for 5, 10 samples.
+The random reversal approach outperforms even the compute-matched case on the direct task for 5 and 10 samples, even though the baseline has effectively access to more data.
 Importantly, in both the data-matched and compute-matched case we see significant improvement in the reverse direction questions for reverse training compared to either baseline.
 This demonstrates that reverse training can be employed during the pre-training stage to make the model robust against the reversal curse.